klumme/klart.fi/content/articles/a-slice-of-zig-1.md

 - Add some tests for your list in the same file
 - Make the list generic so that it can hold any type

+note:For your `append` method, you'll need to take *a pointer to `Self`* as a parameter (`*Self`), rather than just `Self`.
+You can call the method the same way as before, Zig will handle the pointer automatically.
+More on this in the next article.endnote

 After covering dynamic memory allocation in ArrayList in the next article, we'll look at how to make the list grow as needed instead of being limited to a static size.
 For now, here's a simple, naive implementation of the exercise above:

 hidden: